microsoft/CSS-SystemCenter-ServiceManager/docs/Trace-SM/index.md

 <br />

 *-NewFileWhenMaxsizeReached* (optional, only effective with the Start operation, ignored with other operations)
-  - Default is circular file tracing.
-Old trace info is overridden when max file size is reached.
+  - Default is *circular* file tracing where oldest trace info is overridden when max file size is reached.
-  When this switch is provided then old trace info will be retained because a new trace file will be created everytime when max file size is reached.
+  When this switch is provided then a new trace file will be created everytime when max file size is reached.
 <br />

 > ##### Note: